-Leave the both the brake lever actuator and vacuum cylinder actuators free for the moment but solder the bogie linkage to the main trussing assembly using the tab and slot provided for location and the brake shaft linkage to one or both shafts.
+Leave the both the brake lever actuator and vacuum cylinder actuators free for the moment but glue the bogie linkage to the main trussing assembly using the tab provided and solder the brake shaft linkage to one or both shafts.

-There are safety loops attached to the inner trussing assemblies (these are the parts marked in yellow in Fig. 2) which can be folded over the brake shaft linkage now that it is in place.
+There are safety loops attached to the inner fitted vees (3b) (these were the parts marked in yellow in Fig. 2) which can be folded over the brake shaft linkage now that it is in place